 5. Publication Graphic Design

-Graphic design for publishing involves creating layouts for long-form content like books, magazines, and catalogs.
+Graphic design for publishing involves creating layouts for long-form content and traditionally refers to print medium like books, magazines, and catalogs.
 This normally involves working with longer blocks of text.
 Publications also include shorter digital content like e-books, emails, and online magazines.

 Pro tip: When it comes to requesting layouts, don’t be afraid to use plenty of calming white space.
 It can be tempting to fill up every inch of blank space, but it’s best not to overwhelm readers of any published material.

 Publication design, also known as layout design, requires a lot of knowledge about typography, color science, and if applicable, printing standards.
-Because publications usually have more copy than other kinds of designed material, it’s all the more important for marketers or creative directors to double-down on the proofreading stage.
+Publication designers should be able to combine these key elements thoughtfully to convey the author’s vision.
+Because publications usually have more copy than other types of designed material, it’s all the more important for marketers or creative art directors to double down on the proofreading stage.

 Examples of Publication Graphic Design